shwhalen/nrg/README.md

-# Navigating the pitfalls of applying machine learning in genomics
+# Navigating the Pitfalls of Applying Machine Learning in Genomics

-The Jupyter notebooks in this repository accompany the paper "Navigating the pitfalls of applying machine learning in genomics", currently in review.
+The Jupyter notebooks in this repository accompany the paper "Navigating the Pitfalls of Applying Machine Learning in Genomics", currently in review.

 ## Running online